Low Corporation Tax Rates in the UK

 Many countries around the world have long competed to attract foreign businesses by having an attractive business tax regime and low corporation tax rates.
 This explains why Google is based in Ireland, why eBay operates their business from Luxembourg and why McDonalds operates from Switzerland.

-And the United Kingdom has been a part of this competition, cutting its corporation tax rate from 30% back in 2007 down to 21% in 2014 and it is set to go down even further to 20% next year, the lowest level in any major economy.
+The United Kingdom has been a part of this competition, cutting its corporation tax rate from 30% back in 2007 down to 21% in 2014 and it is set to go down even further to 20% next year, the lowest level in any major economy.
 This approach has not been without its critics both in the UK and in Europe.
 Nevertheless, the UK now has a corporation tax below the European average and soon to be half the 40% rate in the USA, which explains why so many US corporations are seeking a more favourable country to operate from.

 KPMG recently produced statistics showing the variation in corporation tax around the world, which clearly showed the UK at the lower end of European rates, unlike France, Germany and Italy which have corporation tax rates of 33%, 29% and 31%, respectively.